top of page

 “Presti-what?
 Cripe, are ya kin to Selorian?”

-Elric sighed and looked at Perian with tired eyes.
+Elric looked at Perian with tired eyes.
 “Do ya always talk so much?”

-“I apologize, Elric.
+“I apologize.
 My craft is with words, and so I have come to master them, first in my native tongue, then in several others.
 I am fluent in Ancient Kedethian, Dragon-speak, Vashanti, Dar—”

 Elric held up his hand to Perian and shook his head.
 The arcanist clamped his mouth shut, and Elric grinned.
 “An’ I didn’t use any words…”